|

-This programme is a series of seminars and workshops designed to build knowledge on working with multilingual students.
+This programme is designed to build knowledge on working with multilingual students.
 It enables teachers to ensure that multilingual students and students with English as an Additional Language needs are provided with equal access to learning and development.
 It supports teachers in building the knowledge and the skills to be ‘language specialists’ for their own year groups/subject groups.

 Second Language Acquisition: The basics

-This seminar focuses on developing understanding of the key areas of research relevant to teaching multilingual learners.
-Through an exploration of the evidence on learning languages In school, we will consider the multi-faceted experiences of our students.
+This session focuses on developing understanding of the key areas of research relevant to teaching multilingual learners.
+Through an exploration of the evidence on learning languages in school, we will consider the multi-faceted experiences of our students.
 This research foundation allows teachers to deepen their understanding of key concepts and in turn to develop learner-centred approaches.

 Multilingualism in Education: Understanding your learners